StringEpsilon/Alnilam/docs/guides/philosophy.md

 ## Nested Routes

 Lots of routers have some concept of "nested routes".
-If you've used versions of React Router previous to v4, you'll know it did too!
-When you move from a static route configuration to dynamic, rendered routes, how do you "nest routes"?
+But how do you "nest routes"?
 Well, how do you nest a `div`?

 ```jsx
 const App = () => (